dymensionxyz/dymension/x/lockup/README.md

 This module provides interfaces for other modules to iterate the locks efficiently and grpc query to check the status of locked coins.

-There are currently three incentivize lockup periods; `1 day` (24h), `1 week` (168h), and `2 weeks` (336h).
+There are currently three incentivized lockup periods; `1 day` (24h), `1 week` (168h), and `2 weeks` (336h).
 When locking tokens in the 2 week period, the liquidity provider is effectively earning rewards for a combination of the 1 day, 1 week, and 2 week bonding periods.

 The 2 week period refers to how long it takes to unbond the LP shares.
 The liquidity provider can keep their LP shares bonded to the 2 week lockup period indefinitely.
 Unbonding is only required when the liquidity provider desires access to the underlying assets.